 Pricing: What You Actually Pay in 2026

-Writesonic’s Individual plan starts at $16/month for 100 credits, with the Standard plan at $79/month offering unlimited words and up to two users.
-Their Team plan at $199/month covers five users with full feature access.
+Writesonic now starts with the Standard plan at about $79/month (up to two users), with the Team plan at about $199/month covering five users with full feature access.
+The cheap entry tier is gone.

 Writesonic also offers a free trial with no credit card required.
 Jasper gives you seven days free, but requires payment info upfront.